vuGitH/proj-offliner/readme.md

 Arguments options:

-No Arguments - all arguments and parameters will have Default values. is used while testing (excepting the case when parameters properties of pol object are set in advance, how it has demonstrated above)
+No Arguments - all arguments and parameters will have Default values.
+It is used while testing (excepting the case when parameters properties of `pol` object are set in advance, how it has demonstrated above)

         call example: pol.run(); // (0)